Seattle Public Schools, 1862-2023: Mercer School

 Mercer School

-Mercer School was named after Seattle pioneer Thomas Mercer upon whose donation claim the school was located.
-Mercer was one of the early directors of the Seattle School District.
-Mercer School had an identical floor plan to Minor, Columbia, and Rainier, although each was done in a different architectural style.
-The Italian Renaissance-style Mercer was considered Seattle's finest school in 1892 and was included in the city's exhibit at the International Columbian Exposition in Chicago to showcase Seattle's modern educational facilities.
+Mercer School was named after Seattle pioneer Thomas Mercer, one of the early directors of the Seattle School District, who provided the land upon which the school was built.
+The school had an identical floor plan to Minor, Columbia, and Rainier, although each was designed in a different architectural style.
+Mercer, considered Seattle’s finest school in 1892, was built in the Italian Renaissance style.
+It was included in the city’s exhibit at the International Columbian Exposition in Chicago to showcase Seattle’s modern educational facilities.

 A four-room addition opened in 1892.
-From January 1901 until spring 1903, the Mercer Annex operated in rented space at 401 5th Avenue N for a single 1st grade class, which could not be accommodated at Mercer.
-However, Mercer's enrollment began to decline beginning with the opening of Warren Avenue School in 1902.
-After the completion of the Denny Regrade, Mercer was phased out.
-Most students were sent to Warren Avenue and John Hay after the end of the 1930-31 school year.
-From 1931-33, there were only a few 1st through 3rd grade classes left at Mercer.
+From January 1901 until spring 1903, Mercer Annex operated in rented space at 401 5th Avenue N for a single 1st grade class which could not be accommodated at Mercer.
+Mercer’s enrollment began to decline in 1902 when the Warren Avenue School opened, and the school was phased out when the Denny Regrade was completed.
+Most students were sent to Warren Avenue and John Hay at the end of the 1930-1931 school year.
+From 1931-1933, a few 1st through 3rd grade classes were left at Mercer.

 Location: 4th Avenue N & Valley Street